-FOUR PERFORMANCE LEVELS
+FOUR RISK LEVELS

-I. No apparent risk
+- I. No Apparent Risk

 II.
-Low risk/ Warning
+Low Risk/ Warning

 III.
-Moderate risk/ Out of compliance
+Moderate Risk/ Out of Compliance

 IV.
-High risk
+High Risk/Out of Compliance

-I. NO APPARENT RISK
+- I. No Apparent Risk

 Grant project management practices that are unlikely to result in low-quality programming or disruption of service.
 All grantees face multiple lower-priority issues on a regular basis, not all of which necessarily come to the attention of ADE.
 Site has capacity to address and solve these issues.